Inspiraling binary charged black holes in an external magnetic field: Application of post-Newtonian dynamics in Einstein-Maxwell theory: Abstract

 \section{Abstract}

 We present a systematic post-Newtonian treatment of binary charged black holes immersed in external magnetic fields within the framework of Einstein-Maxwell theory.
 By incorporating a uniform external magnetic field into the two-body Lagrangian expanded to first post-Newtonian order, we derive the complete equations of motion that capture both gravitational and electromagnetic interactions.
-The magnetic Lorentz force fundamentally alters the orbital dynamics, breaking the conservation of linear and angular momentum and inducing transitions from planar to three-dimensional trajectories.
-Through numerical integration of these equations, we compute the resulting gravitational waveforms and quantify the magnetic field imprints using matched filtering techniques.
-Our results demonstrate that strong background magnetic fields can substantially modify the orbital evolution and leave distinctive signatures in the gravitational wave signals.
+The magnetic Lorentz force fundamentally alters the orbital dynamics, breaking the conservation of linear and angular momentum and inducing transitions from planar to three-dimensional trajectories. {Through numerical integration of these equations, we compute the resulting gravitational waveforms and characterize the distinctive magnetic field signatures through time-domain and frequency-domain analysis.} Our results demonstrate that strong background magnetic fields can substantially modify the orbital evolution and leave distinctive signatures in the gravitational wave signals.
 These findings provide a promising avenue for detecting charged black holes and probing magnetic field environments through gravitational wave observations.

-\section{INTRODUCTION}
+\section{Introduction}

 The detection of charged black holes represents a fundamental frontier in gravitational wave astronomy and tests of general relativity.
 The groundbreaking observations by the LIGO-Virgo-KAGRA Collaboration \cite{Abbott:2016blz} have opened unprecedented opportunities for probing the nature of black holes through gravitational wave astronomy \cite{LIGOScientific:2018mvr, LIGOScientific:2020ibl, LIGOScientific:2021djp,LIGOScientific:2025slb}, potentially enabling searches for deviations from the Kerr paradigm \cite{Yunes:2016jcc,Barack:2018yly}.
 According to the no-hair theorem, astrophysical black holes are uniquely characterized by three parameters: mass, angular momentum, and electric charge \cite{Israel:1967wq,Carter:1971zc,Robinson:1975bv}.
 While the first two parameters are routinely measured in gravitational wave observations, the potential existence of charge remains an open question with profound implications for fundamental physics \cite{Cardoso:2016ryw}.